micado-scale/ansible-micado/README.md

 - **attachable**: if set to true, then standalone containers can attach to this network, in addition to services
 - **driver**: specify which driver should be used for this network. (overlay, bridge, etc.)

-### Virtual Machine description
+### Specification of the Virtual Machine
-The network of Docker services specified in the previos section is executed under Docker Swarm.
-This section introduces how virtual machines can be configured which then hosts the worker nodes of the Docker Swarm.
+The network of Docker services specified in the previous section is executed under Docker Swarm.
+This section introduces how the parameters of the virtual machine can be configured which will be hosts the Docker worker node.
+During operation MiCADO will instantiate as many virtual machines with the parameters defined here as required during scaling.
 MiCADO currently supports four different cloud interfaces: CloudSigma, CloudBroker, EC2, Nova.
 The following subsections details how to configure them.

 #### CloudSigma
 To instantiate MiCADO workers on CloudSigma, please use the template below.
 MiCADO **requires** num_cpus, mem_size, vnc_password, libdrive_id and public_key_id to instantiate VM on *CloudSigma*.